goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

   - Get rid of persistent catalog as a single indexing utility.

-  - Use indexes as utilities
+  - Use indexes as utilities.

 searching
 ~~~~~~~~~

-  - Offer a optimized query function for build search queries.
+  - Offer an optimized query function for build search queries.
 Implement a
-    chainable search query builder
+    chainable search query builder.

 Concepts